dasoldasol/dasoldasol.github.io/_posts/Application.md

   - **VPC Flow Logs** : is incorrect because this is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your entire VPC.
   - **CloudTrail** : is incorrect because this is primarily used for API logging of all of your AWS resources.

+- A customer is transitioning their **ActiveMQ messaging broker service** onto the AWS cloud in which they require an alternative asynchronous service that **supports NMS and MQTT messaging protocol**.
+The customer does not have the time and resources needed to recreate their messaging service in the cloud.
+The service has to be highly available and should require almost no management overhead.
+Which of the following is the most suitable service to use to meet the above requirement?
+  - **A) Amazon MQ**